 - a.
 Score Cancellation.
 Students who do not want their scores reported may request a cancellation by asking staff to submit a student-requested cancellation form on test day.
 After that, cancellation requests must be made within 5 days of the test day.
 In some instances, scores may still be shared with schools, states, or districts. - b.
-College Board scores PSAT 10 exams in its sole discretion. - c.
+College Board scores PSAT 8/9 exams in its sole discretion. - c.
 If you are testing at a school that you do not regularly attend, make sure your regular school downloads Bluebook to your school computer.
 If you bring your own testing device, you must download Bluebook yourself.
 College Board will provide public deadlines and guidelines for those not testing at their regular school.
 Schools have the leeway to decide whether to allow you to test at a school you don't attend. - d.
 For security purposes, College Board may, in its sole discretion, decline to register you or administer a College Board test to you. - e.
 If College Board determines that you may be in danger, we may contact your parents, your guardians, your high school, law enforcement, and others.
 We may share information about you, including your personal information, with those we contact. - f.
 For security purposes, College Board (or someone who works for College Board) may collect recordings like images, video, or audio of you at your test site.
 Recordings are retained as long as reasonably necessary.
-College Board may disclose these recordings to law enforcement and/or as reasonably necessary to protect the rights and property of College Board or others.
+College Board may disclose these recordings to law enforcement and/or as reasonably necessary to protect the rights and property of College Board or others. - g.

-- g.
-Your PSAT 10 may include questions that do not count toward your score.
-These questions may show up in any of the test sections.
-They are being pretested for future PSAT 10 administrations.
-Testing time for the PSAT 10 takes these questions into account. - h.
-After the PSAT 10, you may be asked to participate in a survey.
-Participation is totally up to you and will not affect your scores. - i.
 College Board takes steps to make sure registration records, answers, and scores are properly managed.
 In the unlikely event of a problem, College Board will correct the error, if feasible.
 You may have to retest.
-College Board has sole discretion in deciding whether to score lost or corrupted answers that are eventually recovered. - j.
+College Board has sole discretion in deciding whether to score lost or corrupted answers that are eventually recovered. - h.
 Personal property that you bring to the testing site, such as purses, bags, and backpacks, may be searched.
 College Board may use tools that detect prohibited devices.
 College Board and testing staff may take personal property that could be used in violation of these rules.
-College Board will hold this property for a reasonable amount of time for investigation. - k.
-College Board is not responsible for any personal property. - I. You should take the PSAT 10 only 1 time during the testing window.
-In the event of a Testing Irregularity as described above, you are permitted up to 2 retests. - m.
-Your school has sole discretion on when the test will be administered during the testing window and has the right to change the test date in its sole discretion. - n.
-College Board is not responsible if you don't follow directions, steps, instructions, or these rules relating to taking the PSAT 10.
-You may be prevented from testing in the sole discretion of College Board if you don't follow the rules. - o.
+College Board will hold this property for a reasonable amount of time for investigation. - i.
+College Board is not responsible for any personal property. - j.
+You should take the PSAT 8/9 only 1 time during the testing window.
+In the event of a Testing Irregularity as described above, you are permitted up to 2 retests. - k.
+Your school has sole discretion on when the test will be administered during the testing window and has the right to change the test date in its sole discretion. - 1.
+College Board is not responsible if you don't follow directions, steps, instructions, or these rules relating to taking the PSAT 8/9.
+You may be prevented from testing in the sole discretion of College Board if you don't follow the rules. - m.
 You may submit a report to College Board if you think there is an error or something is unclear in a test question.
-If so, College Board may need to hold your PSAT 10 score for this review.
+If so, College Board may need to hold your PSAT 8/9 score for this review.
 Your score may not be available by the published release date for your test.